Rijeka Gulf Of Kvarner, Croatia Travel Guide

 Organized city tours or hop-on-hop-off services offered in peak season, but less prevalent than in larger capitals.

 No regular boat taxi services within Rijeka.
 Private renting a boat for island excursions.
-Ferries to Kvarner islands.
+Ferries going to Kvarner islands.

 The Molo Longo, Rijeka's long breakwater, is proof of the city's naval legacy and serves as a beloved spot for locals and visitors alike.
 It stretches into the Adriatic, offering expansive scenery and a refreshing coastal experience.